faizhaque/HCI-Group6/README.md

 # HCI-Group6
 HCI Project Implementation for group 6.
+Social Media Usage Tracker.

+Instructions:
+Prerequisites
+Before you begin, ensure you have the following installed:
+Python 3.9 or higher (Python 3.13.9 recommended)

+Download from: python.org/downloads
+Important: During installation, check "Add Python to PATH" IDE (optional but recommended):
+  PyCharm
+  VS Code
+  Or any IDE of your choice